-3.7 The Leader of the Council (or their nominee) attends meetings of a number of external partnerships on behalf of the Council.
-These currently include the East of England Local Government Association, the Local Strategic Partnership and the Thames Gateway South Essex Finance and Policy Board.
-As regional, sub-regional, and local partnership arrangements continue to evolve and change in the light of government initiatives and a changing environment, it would be appropriate for the Council to endorse the continued attendance by the Leader on these and any successor bodies.
+3.6 The Leader of the Council (or their nominee) attends meetings of a number of external partnerships on behalf of the Council.
+These currently include the East of England Local Government Association, the Local Strategic Partnership and the Thames Gateway South Essex Board.
+As regional, subregional, and local partnership arrangements continue to evolve and change in the light of government initiatives and a changing environment, it would be appropriate for the Council to endorse the continued attendance by the Leader on these and any related bodies.